toshiro-en-miyamoto/uxui/figma/courses/courses.md

 - Figma exercise: How to reduce design complexity (2024-10-21, 30 min)
 - How to create a *design brief* (2024-10-21, 30 min)
 - [How to make a *storyboard* for UX design in 5 steps](https://www.figma.com/resource-library/how-to-create-a-ux-storyboard/) (2024-10-21, 30 min)

+### What is product design?

+- What is product design?
+- Product design process in five steps
+- Top five product design challenges
+- What is UX design?
+- Product design vs. UX design

+### What is UI design?

+- What is UI design?
+(2024-10-25)